Bullying Prevention Plan (Revised September 2021)

 - creating a negative environment at a school for another individual, and

-- The behaviour occurs in a context where there is a real or perceived power imbalance between the student and the individual based on factors such as size, strength, age, intelligence, peer group power, economic status, social status, religion, ethnic origin, sexual orientation, family circumstances, gender, gender identity, gender expression, race, disability or special education needs.
+2. The behavior occurs in a context where there is a real or perceived power imbalance between the student and the individual based on factors such as size, strength, age, intelligence, peer group power, economic status, social status, religion, ethnic origin, sexual orientation, family circumstances, gender, gender identity, gender expression, race, disability or special education needs.

 Bullying takes different forms of contexts with age.
 It can be physical, verbal, social/emotional or through electronic means (cyber-bullying).
 Bystanders contribute to bullying by doing nothing to prevent it or become actively involved in supporting it.

 - Is used to upset, threaten or embarrass another person.

 - Uses email, cell phones, text messages and social media sites to threaten, harass, embarrass, socially exclude or damage reputations and friendships.

 - includes put downs, insults and can also involve spreading rumours, sharing private information, photos or videos or threatening to harm someone.

 Examples of Bullying

 - PHYSICAL AGGRESSION: e.g., hitting, pushing, stealing, damaging property

 - VERBAL AGGRESSION: e.g., insults, threats, taunting someone in a hurtful way, name calling, making sexist, racist or homophobic comments